Marion International Fellowship for the Visual and Performing Arts

 She is the Artist Programs Coordinator for the Aspen Art Museum, teaches at the Pitkin County Jail, and is summer faculty at the Anderson Ranch Arts Center and La Napoule Art Foundation in the South of France.
 She was the interim Director of Painting, Drawing and Printmaking at Anderson Ranch Arts Center in 2017.

-Marion Fellowship Awards 2013-2020
+Marion International Fellowship Awards

-- (2014-15) - Jason Dilworth, Graphic Designer, Listen Before Talking: A Journey of 4,376 Km Across the North American Interior
+- (2014-15) - Jason Dilworth, Graphic Designer: Listen Before Talking: A Journey of 4,376 Km Across the North American Interior